BelleBernice/Pineapple-Fried/README.md

 disable custom CSS.
 This system is reffered to as **uCL** (**u**ser**C**hrome **L**oader).

 # Troubleshooting
-### "I don't see any of the Natsumi options in about:config!"
+### "I don't see any of the Pineapple Fried / Natsumi options in about:config!"
 These are custom options which you need to create.
 Type in the exact name, then press the plus button on the right to create the config.